jeasonstudio/hulk/README.md

 ### Tips: important!

- - Hulk.js middleware only provides proxy services, `simulation data service` we recommend using `mockjs`, but you can have other similar options.
+ - Hulk.js middleware only provides `proxy` services, `simulation` data service we recommend using mockjs, but you can have other similar options.
- - If no request matchs `url` field,` Hulk.js` will do nothing, ignore this request
+ - If no request matchs url field,Hulk.js will ignore this request
  - If there are more than one regular (or string or function) matches, we will follow the results of the first match, of course, `Hulk.js` will give you a warning log.

 ### Devlope